microsoft/TemplateStudio/docs/WPF/frameworks/mvvmbasic.md

 `RelayCommand` contains an implementation of the `ICommand` interface and allows the **View** to call commands on the **ViewModel**, rather than handle UI events directly.
 You can see examples of `RelayCommand` in use in a generated project.

-`INavigationAware` is an interface to be implemented on **ViewModels** you want to react with the navigation events **OnNavigatedTo** and **OnNavigatedFrom**.
+`INavigationAware` is an interface to be implemented on **ViewModels**.
+It provides you with the navigation events **OnNavigatedTo** and **OnNavigatedFrom**.

-`ApplicationHostService` is the startup service of the app, it's created on App.xaml.cs file and it handles the app initialization and the main window creation.
+`ApplicationHostService` is the startup service of the app, it's created on App.xaml.cs file and handles the app initialization and the main window creation.

 ## Working with dependency injection

 MVVMBasic projects use dependency injection (DI) to register and consume object instances in the App (Views, ViewModels, Services, etc.).

-All classes you want to use with DI must be registered in ConfigureServices method of App.xaml.cs file.
+All classes you want to use with DI must be registered in the ConfigureServices method of App.xaml.cs file.

 ```csharp
 private void ConfigureServices(HostBuilderContext context, IServiceCollection services)